ManuAT/sliding-puzzle/README.md

 ## TODO

-* Improve an make the game faster
+* Improve and make the game faster
 * Add animations